owssss/Healthcare-Analysis-PowerBI/README.md

 ![Costcomparison](https://github.com/user-attachments/assets/492ea14a-b094-46af-9e24-4c9e75f36a02)
 > In this final report is the Health service profile, how well or bad they do in terms of LOS, COST, severity of sickness and their mortality rate.
 ![Hospitalprofile](https://github.com/user-attachments/assets/0c9a3b92-5782-4dbd-b7f8-b2c3487c0908)

+## :bulb: CONCLUSION
+By connecting the data model in Power BI, I transformed raw data into actionable insights and leveraged exploratory analytics.
+I applied my DAX skills to create essential measures and built complex tables, which enabled me to identify key hospital performance outliers and understand the factors influencing patient length of stay and cost.
+I then developed a dashboard using the client's preferred color palette, ensuring a user-friendly, cohesive, and data-driven solution.
+This case study not only sharpened my technical skills but also deepened my understanding of the healthcare industry.